pdjr-build/firmware-factory/spudpole/modctl/README.md

 protocol to transmit commands to and receive status information from associated windlasses.

-__MODCTL__ connects to the NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
+__WCTL01__ connects to the NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
 The module will accept supply voltages in the range 9VDC to 36VDC and has an NMEA LEN of 1.